fastai/fastpages/_posts/2020-09-23-codespaces.md

 <p><br></p>

 In this case, these applications are a notebook and docs site.
-If we make a change to the notebook this gets reflected immediately in the data docs.
-This is perhaps the most exciting part of the setup that Codespaces automates for you!
+Changes to a notebook are reflected immediately in the data docs.
+Furthermore, we can use the cli command `nbdev_build_lib` to sync our notebooks with python modules.
+This functionality is shown below:

 {% include video.html url="https://github.com/machine-learning-apps/demo-videos/raw/master/codespaces-nbdev/4_reload.mp4" %}